MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

   "filterInfo": {
     "key": "IGK228" // String.
 The filter key.
   },
   "selections": [2, 8], // [from: Number, to: Number].
-The index of starting and ending positons in items array of the selection.
+The index of starting and ending positions in items array of the selection.
   "holdSubmit": false // Boolean.
 Determines whether or not to hold off applying the filter until Dossier.filterApplyAll() is called.
 }
 ```